siljamdev/Tebas/README.md

 ## Installation
 You can install Tebas for windows x64 with the installer(made with [inno setup](https://jrsoftware.org/isinfo.php)), that will let you choose between installing for everyone or locally or download a portable executable.
 For windows x86, you can download the portable executable.
+For linux x64, you can download the portable executable, that **should** work.
-For linux and mac, you can probably build the executable yourself.
-The only part that might not work is the script cmd command.
-Probably i will fix this in the future.
+For mac, you can probably build the executable yourself.

 ## Templates
 These are user made.